etijskens/et-micc2/LINKS.rst

 * `Does it ever make sense to use more concurrent processes than processor cores? <https://softwareengineering.stackexchange.com/questions/415413/does-it-ever-make-sense-to-use-more-concurrent-processes-than-processor-cores?utm_source=Iterable&utm_medium=email&utm_campaign=the_overflow_newsletter>`_
   You can have as many threads as you want as long as they're doing nothing.
+* `Putting the “You” in CPU <https://cpu.land/?utm_source=tldrnewsletter>`_ Curious exactly what happens when you run a program on your computer?
+Read this article to learn how multiprocessing works, what system calls really are, how computers manage memory with hardware interrupts, and how Linux loads executables.

 Code modernization
 ------------------
 * `Improving performance with SIMD intrinsics in three use cases <https://stackoverflow.blog/2020/07/08/improving-performance-with-simd-intrinsics-in-three-use-cases/?utm_source=Iterable&utm_medium=email&utm_campaign=the_overflow_newsletter>`_
+* `LLVM Optimization Remarks - Ofek Shilon - CppCon 2022 <https://www.youtube.com/watch?v=qmEsx4MbKoc>`_
+* `The Most Important Optimizations to Apply in Your C++ Programs - Jan Bielak - CppCon 2022 <https://www.youtube.com/watch?v=qCjEN5XRzHc>`_`
+* `CppCon 2016: Jason Turner “Practical Performance Practices" <https://www.youtube.com/watch?v=uzF4u9KgUWI>`_
+* `CppCon 2018: Jonathan Boccara “105 STL Algorithms in Less Than an Hour” <https://www.youtube.com/watch?v=2olsGf6JIkU>`_

 Profiling
 ---------